BurdetteLamar/AboutRuby/core/Hash/template.md

 ### Entry Order

-A Hash object presents its entries in the of their creation.
+A Hash object presents its entries in the order of their creation.
 This is seen in:

 * Iterative methods such as <tt>each</tt>, <tt>each_key</tt>, <tt>each_pair</tt>, <tt>each_value</tt>.
 * Other order-sensitive methods such as <tt>shift</tt>, <tt>keys</tt>, <tt>values</tt>.